 Ranking among the world’s largest seaports, Shanghai is renowned as the financial capital of China, heavily driven by industry and international commerce.
 On par with Hong Kong, Tokyo, and other global megacities, this fashion capital has the largest community of expats in the country as well.

 Shanghai is on average the most expensive city for expats.
-Click here to get our rundown of the cost of living in China.
+Check out our rundown of the cost of living in China.

 Guangzhou